 Many satellite navigation systems come with speed camera detectors, warning you if you’re approaching a camera.

-However, this function is illegal in France, so you will need to turn them off.
-If you don’t, then you could be fined a massive €1,500.
+However, this function is illegal in France, so you’ll need to turn them off.
+If you don’t, then you could be fined a hefty €1,500.

 Check your satnav manual to work out how to turn change the settings, or else contact the manufacturer before you leave British shores.